Programmes

 Sense & Musicality

-‘Sense and Musicality’ explores the importance of music in Jane’s life, and her relationship with it.
-It includes music Jane played and sang herself (some being scores found in the Austen family music albums, often in her own hand) as well as music and composers mentioned or alluded to in her novels.
+‘Sense and Musicality’ we describe as the love story of Jane Austen and music.
+It explores the importance of music in her life, and her relationship with it.
+It includes music she played and sang herself (some being scores found in the Austen family music albums, often in her own hand) as well as music and composers mentioned or alluded to in her novels.
 Also included are pieces from the soundtracks of much loved screen adaptations, quotes from her writing, as well as extracts from letters between Jane and family members, most often her beloved sister Cassandra.

-The programme features 'Ode to Pity’, a brand new composition by Donna McKevitt, commissioned especially.
-It is a musical setting of Austen’s teenage poem (1793) which appears to intelligently mock the earnest grandeur of 18th century literary conventions, using highly descriptive, often antiquated language that in fact says nothing of any real depth.
 Donna has been inspired by this and the folk music Jane would have heard at the time, to create a song the young author might have enjoyed singing herself.
 Musical settings of Austen’s poetry are extremely rare and there appear to be none currently performed or recorded in the English Song repertoire.
-This commission aims to change this in celebration of her anniversary, and may also be the first contemporary music written especially for square piano.
+This commission aims to change this in celebration of her 250th anniversary, and may also be the first contemporary music written especially for square piano.
+A series of videos on the making of this track are available to watch on YouTube shorts here.